JoshCheek/ruby_slippers_for_the_cobblers_children/Readme.md

 Future TODO / To think about
 ----------------------------

-* Ability to display in the code editor what the browser is currently interpreting (e.g. highlighting current expression)
+* Parser
-* Bootstrap the parser
+  * Bootstraping
     * If we could do this, then we wouldn't need the server
     * Would need to implement the C-level Rack lib, which looks to be about 800 LOC, and then just parse the runtime
     * Would need some way to represent the file system.
     * Deps for Parser: (parser, racc, ast)
     * Deps for RubyParser: (ruby_parser, racc, sexp_processor), these look much smaller
     * Might be worth including the original Ruby source code with the JSON ast. e.g.

       ```json
       {"files": [{name: "gems/some_gem/lib/some_gem.rb", body: "class SomeGem\n  def some_method\n  end\nend"}],
        "ast":   "what we're currently serving for ast, but with file info that references the provided files"
       }
       ```
     * Alternatively, if we could fake out the file system, like FakeFS, we could straight ship the file system with it.
     * Can they host it locally?
 Would get around the need to mock the file system
   * Choose more minified keys since certain tasks could lead to massive ASTs (e.g. parsing the parser)
-* integrate with moi (prob rename that, since everyone gets it suggested to them, apparently)
-* Can we save a user's file? e.g. so they can share with a friend, or submit a bug report?
+* Interpreter
+  * Would be cool if we could get [RubySpec](https://github.com/rubyspec/rubyspec) to run against it.
+  * Do we need a `Symbol` class, or can we use Haxe strings?
+Might be a use case for abstract classes.
+  * Figure out how to work with it as data structures (interfaces/static extensions?)
 * User Interface
   * Figure out best way to render
     * Flash (e.g. some of these Haxe libs)